-Healthcare EDI Transactions: Privacy with Less Paperwork
+EDI in Healthcare: Privacy with Less Paperwork

 Not only does every medical visit involve stacks of forms full of fine-print paragraphs that are nearly impossible to read, but billing systems generate even more paper waste.

-Healthcare Electronic Data Interchange (EDI) technology ensures security and privacy of electronic data transmission.
-It significantly reduces healthcare paperwork, and the filing and storage nightmare that goes with it.
-EDI also protects patient privacy and allows patients to retrieve and review their own medical records.
+Healthcare Electronic Data Interchange (EDI) technology ensures the security and privacy of electronic data transmission.
+It significantly reduces healthcare paperwork and the filing and storage nightmare that goes with it.
+Healthcare EDI also protects patient privacy and allows patients to retrieve and review their own medical records.

-Healthcare EDI Background
+Healthcare EDI and HIPAA Compliance

 Concerns about healthcare security and privacy are nothing new.
 In fact, they were addressed with legislation, long before the public worried about hackers and Internet data breaches.
 In 1991, the Workgroup for Electronic Data Interchange was created under President George H. W. Bush.
 The NPO was tasked with reducing healthcare costs in the United States.
 In 1996, as the electronic transmission of healthcare information increased, the group played a pivotal role in the enactment of the Healthcare Insurance Portability and Accountability Act (HIPAA).